CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-09.md

    azd env new azure-copilot-<inject key="Deployment ID" enableCopy="true"/>
    ```

-7. Run the below command to provision Azure resources and deploy your project with a single command.
+7. Run the command below to provision Azure resources and deploy your project with a single command.

    ```bash
    azd up
    ```

-8. Please select your Azure subscription to use, insert,`1` and click on the **Enter** button.
+8. Please select your Azure subscription, insert `1` and click on the **Enter** button.

    ![](../media/img29.png)